Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Reconstruction performance

 \subsection{Reconstruction efficiency}

 As noted in Section~\ref{subsection:performance_ideal}, the RMS of the reconstruction residuals exceeds the Gaussian width ($\sigma$) from the fit (Fig.\ref{fig:single_rec_difference_distribution}), indicating the presence of non-Gaussian tails caused by a small subset of events with large deviations from the true shower vertex.
 These outliers are attributable to a minor fraction of reconstruction failures.
 The overall vertex resolution shown in Fig.\ref{fig:rec_compare} remains below 1~m.
 To establish a clear performance benchmark, we define a successful reconstruction as one for which the distance between the reconstructed and true shower vertices is less than 3m (approximately three times the resolution); events outside this range are classified as failures.
 Using this criterion, Fig.~\ref{fig:rec_eff} presents the reconstruction efficiency as a function of shower energy.
 The blue dots and green squares correspond to efficiencies obtained when subtracting waveform contributions computed from the true track and from a smeared track, respectively.
 The two sets of points largely overlap, and the efficiency approaches 100\% for shower energies above 3~GeV.
-In particular, for the simulated sample with an initial muon energy of 100~GeV, the single-shower reconstruction efficiency reaches 96.7\%.
-The black triangles in Fig.~\ref{fig:rec_eff} show the efficiency for reconstructing the first vertex in double-shower events.
-As expected from the more challenging event topology, this efficiency is lower than for single-shower vertices.
-Nevertheless, within the 5–9~GeV range, the efficiency for the first vertex in double-shower events still approaches 100\%.
+In particular, for the simulated sample with an initial muon energy of 100~GeV, the single shower reconstruction efficiency reaches 96.7\%.
+The black triangles in Fig.~\ref{fig:rec_eff} show the efficiency for reconstructing the first vertex in double shower events.
+As expected from the more challenging event topology, this efficiency is lower than for single shower vertices.
+Nevertheless, within the 5–9~GeV range, the efficiency for the first vertex in double shower events still approaches 100\%, but statistics in this energy range are limited, the error bars are derived using the Wilson interval method~\cite{Wilson} at a 68\% confidence level.